 “Infant baptism is the universal practice of the Christian church for over the first 1500 years of its existence.” - Kim Riddlebarger, The Biblical Case for Infant Baptism, VI.D

-Statements like these are not uncommon in the current apologetic landscape for infant baptism.
+Statements like these are common and plentiful in the current apologetic landscape for infant baptism.
 You don't have to look far to see Paedobaptists claiming that the practice of baptizing infants goes back to the apostles and was the universal practice of Christians for centuries.
 Since biblical arguments don't suffice to answer historical extrabiblical arguments, we must meet these claims where they are and work through the historical sources.

 Over the years, we have studied the issue from the Paedobaptist perspective as best we can.
 Through this process, we discovered that there is a big disconnect between contemporary apologetics for infant baptism and what scholars and historians from Paedobaptist denominations have said about the historical development of the practice.
 In this article here, we provided quotes from over thirty such theologians acknowledging either that Credobaptism was the original practice of Christians, that Paedobaptism developed around a certain time, and/or grew in practice over the course of time, which undermines the claims seen above.